Alien News Desk

-Alien News Desk is an American adult animated series created by Chris Prynoski and Austin Reading.
+Alien News Desk is an American adult animated television series created by Chris Prynoski and Austin Reading.
 The series stars Will Forte and Heidi Gardner.
 The series premiered on Syfy on February 27, 2019.

 Plot

 The series focuses on alien news anchors Drexx Drudlarr and Tuva Van Void, as they tell the news about Earth from an alien's perspective.